Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 # List of Changes # {#changes}

-v1: April 2020

-v1.1: April 2021
+## Version 1.0

+This initial version was published in April 2020.

+## Version 1.1

-Technical updates completed in v1.1:
+Technical updates completed:

-    1. Added a section on encoder synchronization (issues #126 and #140)
+    1. Added a section on encoder synchronization (Issue(126) and Issue(140))
     2. Added restriction for single segment per post (issue #112)
     3. Added text on encoder input loss (issue #113)
     4. Added guidance on the manifest formatting (issue #111)